Skip to main content

 • you need a compact way of presenting a long list of options

-Avoid Select when
+Avoid select when

-• you have only a few options and enough space — use Radio instead
+• you have only a few options and enough space — use radio instead

 • you are navigating between pages or sections in an application

 • the user must select multiple options.
 Although HTML select supports this through the multiple attribute, it is not user-friendly, especially on mobile.
-We recommend Checkbox or Suggestion for a clearer and more accessible solution.
+We recommend checkbox or suggestion for a clearer and more accessible solution.

 Example